at15/hadoop-spark-perf/README.md

 - [ ] use perf without agent
 - [ ] use perf with agent
 - [ ] convert perf data to more common format

+Monitor

+- [ ] vm for collecting monitor metrics https://github.com/at15/hadoop-spark-perf/issues/9
+- [ ] collect perf data, generate report of each experiment